Australia's desperate scramble to attract immigrants after the devastation of WWII

 Prime Minister Robert Menzies played a significant role in this event.
 As the head of the Australian government, he orchestrated the state visit, ensuring it proceeded smoothly and successfully.

-Menzies himself was a staunch monarchist and used the occasion to boost national morale and pride.
+As a result, Menzies, who was himself was a staunch monarchist, used the occasion to boost national morale and pride.

 Who was eligible for immigration?